microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 Once your attendees have been added to the event team, you can communicate with them ahead of the event by posting in the General channel.
 Consider sharing any preparation materials or prerequisites or announcements to provide details and clarity of your event.

-#### Calendar Block
+#### Calendar Invite

-Calendar blocks are always important so attendees don't forget about your event.
+Calendar invites are always important so attendees don't forget about your event.
 If someone is traveling to attend your event in person, they're not likely to forget to show up.

 When it comes to hosting a virtual WTH event, a Calendar block is even MORE important!
 The key word is **BLOCK**!
 You need the attendees to clear their calendar so they are dedicated to participating in the hack for the full event.